Opening Your Doors to Fun and Fundraising

 While your own “at-home fundraising” efforts certainly don’t have to be as lofty at these, consider opening your heart and your home to the possibilities.
 Rather than the it’s-been-done-before feeling of a public restaurant, club or hall, the average person may feel more comfortable and more tied to the event if it is held in someone’s home.
 When the event is personal, the cause becomes more personal.
 And most people will feel better giving when they know the money will go directly to those in need.
 All it takes is a little effort to educate your guests, provide them with something good to eat and drink, place some beautiful cut flowers here and there, and provide a little entertainment like a DJ or musician.
 These are the makings of great parties for great causes.

 There are certain facts of life that seem impossible for us as individuals to alter; a bad economy and cancer are two unyielding, nasty pieces of work.
 Cliché as it may sound, working together and combining the resources of many are the most effective tools we have.
-For all of these generous folks to come together when asked, and to help undertake such an ambitious fundraising task, is a tribute to the innate goodness of people.
+For all of these generous folks to come together when asked, e.g. to donate or to shop to provide cancer support, and to help undertake such an ambitious fundraising task, is a tribute to the innate goodness of people.
 And that’s something that endures despite the headlines.